 And here is the G8 summary.

-If there has been any doubt about Common Core coming out of the UN or that it is an attempt to globalize education here is an interesting article by the Huffington Post that clearly outlines the objective and who are the active participants.
-Common Core is not a state led initiative, it is being led out of the United Nations
+If there has been any doubt about Common Core coming out of the United Nations or that it is an attempt to globalize education here is an interesting article by the Huffington Post that clearly outlines the objective and who are the active participants.
+Common Core is not a state led initiative, it is being led out of the United Nations.

 This website is non-partisan and is solely dedicated to removing the harmful controls placed on our state and nation through Agenda 21 and its associated programs.
 We invite all Idahoans to join us in this fight for freedom!